• Skip to primary navigation

 • Contact Science Sparks

-These pop-up cards are super easy to make and lots of fun, we made these New Year firework cards in less than 10 minutes, they’re also a great way to introduce children to the concept of levers and mechanism.
+These pop-up cards are super easy to make and lots of fun.
+We made these New Year fireworks cards in less than 10 minutes.
+They’re also a great way to introduce children to the concept of levers and mechanisms.

 DSC_0027